CryptechTest/config/README.txt

 whenever the game configuration is found.

 A chat command is also available for editing the configuration directly in-game.
-Simply type '/config' followed by the mod name to configure.
-The interface is self-explanatory.
+Simply type '/config' followed by the mod name to configure (requires the "server" privilege).

+Special Note: In order to use the chat command you must add "conf" to the list of trusted mods in minetest.conf, otherwise the editing functionality will be disabled.

 Repository
 ----------------------